What is Purpose-Washing?

 How To Reduce Your Risk of Purpose Washing

-If purpose can clearly and transparently be illustrated at the core of a company’s reason for existence, rather than just embodied in their brand, this presents an enormous opportunity for accelerated company growth as a recent McKinsey survey has found.
+If purpose can clearly and transparently be illustrated at the core of a company’s reason for existence, rather than just embodied in their brand, this presents an enormous opportunity for accelerated company growth as a McKinsey survey found.

 References: